TimeMaster18/Project-Rechained/README.md

 A big thank you to all the people who contributed to this project:

 - **DaTeddy** - Contributed with reverse-engineering, testing, documenting and much more.
+- **DanMander** - Contributed with a more visual and extended browser-based UI.

 This project makes use of the following open-source projects: